 A further 18 people living in South Blackpool took part in an inquiry between October and December.

 The groups report and recommendation were published at a launch event held jointly with the Far North inquiry group at the Winter Gardens in January 2018.
-The report can be found here.
+The full report can be found here.

 Between February and April 2018 twenty three residents from Blackpool Central East neighbourhood took part in nine sessions of deliberation to produce a set of recommendations that attempted to answer the question: